wikiwong/crate-finder/README.md

 # crate-finder

 A VSCode extension intended to be a companion for your Rust development.
-Discover Crates and copy dependencies for your `Cargo.toml` without leaving your editor!
+Discover crates and copy dependencies to your `Cargo.toml` without leaving your editor!

 ## Features
 - Search for Rust crates